Shahrukh-aidev/interactive-derivative-visualizer/README.md

 Licensed under the Apache License 2.0.

-You are free to use, modify, distribute, and build upon this project in accordance with the license terms.
+This project is free to use, modify, and distribute under the terms of the Apache License.

 ---